-Diabetes mellitus type 1 is a metabolic disease in which the body has difficulty producing insulin.
+Diabetes is a metabolic disease in which the body has difficulty producing insulin.
 This leads to high blood glucose levels, which can damage organs, blood vessels, and nerves.
-For several reasons, people with diabetes are especially susceptible to lower limb and foot wounds that do not heal.
+This damage can make it harder for wounds to heal and such wounds are also at a higher risk of becoming infected.
 About 15% to 25% of people with diabetes will develop a foot ulcer.
-These wounds are often resistant to healing; therefore, people with diabetes experience lower limb amputation at about 20 times the rate of people without diabetes.
-If an ulcer does not heal with standard wound care, other therapeutic interventions are offered, one of which is hyperbaric oxygen therapy.
+There is also the risk of lower limb amputation if the ulcers do not fully heal or become infected.

-A Cochrane database systematic review published in 2004 concluded, based on results from a number of clinical trials that “Hyperbaric Oxygen significantly reduced the risk of major amputation and may improve the chance of healing at 1 year” and a more recent systematic review and meta-analysis that included 10 studies concluded that Hyperbaric Oxygen reduces the risk of amputation.
+In 2014 a Cochrane review of results from multiple clinical trials concluded that “Hyperbaric Oxygen significantly reduced the risk of major amputation and may improve the chance of healing” and a more recent systematic review concluded that Hyperbaric Oxygen Therapy reduces the risk of amputation.

-1. As an adjunct to help prevent diabetic complications such as:
+1) as an adjunct to prevent diabetic complications;

 How Many Treatments?